 The current fee for naturalisation is £1,330.
 This includes an £80 contribution to the applicant’s citizenship ceremony.

 The pathway to naturalisation is theoretically more favourable for the spouses and/or civil partners of British citizens.
 This is because the British Nationality Act 1981 allows for such spouses to apply after 3 years lawful residence while non-spouses require 5 years residence.
 Spouses can also apply as soon as they are free from immigration control whereas non-spouses are required to be free from immigration control for 12 months preceding an application.
 However, it generally takes 5 years for a migrant to become free of immigration control regardless of whether they are married to or in a civil partnership with a British citizen.
-This is the same for migrants from within the European Union and those from non-EU countries.
+This is the same for migrants from within the European Union and those from non-EU countries, with the exception of Irish citizens with British spouses/civil partners.

 According to immigration statistics there were 109,275 grants of citizenship by naturalisation in 2018.